 You need a seal that is legally accepted and not limited in time.
 The digital seals used by Regstones fulfil both requirements based on compelling TECHNICAL facts.
 This has to do with their quality of being fully compliant with the norms RFC 3161, ETSI EN 319 421, and with the eIDAS regulation.
 Documents sealed by these standards will report that they haven’t been altered since the application of the seal, which is a technical proof that the content of the document existed at the timestamped time.

 Usually, digital signatures come with an expiration date.
-Such a signature would cause your certificate becoming worthless after that date which is something to avoid, you rightfully want to have your copyright protected for a very long time.
+Certificates signed with such signature will become worthless after the signature expiration date, which is something to avoid.
+You rightfully want to have your copyright documented for unlimited time.
 Therefore, Regstones uses the latest technology of so-called “LTV” enabled signatures.
 The bright idea behind this concept is, that all relevant information that document the validity of the signatures and timestamps are embedded in the signed document itself, which secures unlimited validity - a very elegant solution.

 Well, congratulations!
 Firstly, because your song was apparently so ‘hot’ that it stimulated others to be maybe a bit too much inspired of it.
 And secondly and especially, if you have used our service upon creating your art.
 So, when you become aware of a possible abuse of your copyright, you should use your certificate together with your original file to demonstrate your priority.
 The hash of your original file will be produced again, and be matched to the timestamped hash in your certificate (our YouTube channel features a short video on how to re-create the hash).
 Experts will then still analyze the musical content of both songs to conclude whether and to what percentage a copyright infringement is given, a basis to discuss the right level of compensation.
 Our service is to have you well equipped for such conflicts, yet does not expand into legal advice or counsel activities during such a claim process.